HackYourFuture/React/documentation/lesson-plans/W3-lesson-plan.md

 - There should be a single “source of truth” for any data that changes in a React application

-## Examples
+## Build with students

-### Temperature Conversion
+1. Temperature Conversion

 - Follow guide [here](https://reactjs.org/docs/lifting-state-up.html)

 - Show example where state needs to be lifted

 - Show controlled components with event handlers as props

-## In-Class Blog App

-### TODOs

-- Add liking functionality

-- Persist data to localStorage

-- Add comment creation functionality

-- Lift state to highest-level component